-With everyone painfully awar of what that insidious thin called inflation can do to whith away at your allowance educational grants, G.I.
-Bill, o whatever, I would like to brings the attention of all a certain unscrupulous, gasoline deale who I wouldn't hesitate to characterize as an outrigh I speak of one rarouk Abed rabbo, proprietor of the Shel station at the foot of Pomptor The incident in question took place on Monday Sept.
-30, I had no classes and gave my car to a friend to come to school.
-This good friend happens to be female which makes her fai game for mechanics looking to make a quick buck.
-The dutch le snapped as she was leaving Gate 1 which is where she left the car.
-Walking to the foot of Pompton Road she comes to roinpion Road sine comes to Abedrabbo's gas station, which lo and behold, has a sign proclaiming they are Volkswagen specialists.
-After so-plaining the situation, the car's towed the 400 yards or so into the station, where it was left until the next afternoon.
-Tuesday afternoon Oct.1, went to pick up my car.
-From my experience with VW club cables I anticipated a bill of \$2 or even \$30 if it was an expensive place.
-My reaction to the bil, totalling \$52,50, was one of utter When I questioned him about it he explained to me, in his best broken English, that the standard fee for moving the towing is \$25.
-I've heard of standard fee but they shouldn't exceeds for the distance it was, dare Isay Immdiately I realized my dilemma.
-I could pay the bill as it was or go through bureaucratic channels and wait for lod knows how long to get a reduced: being without reduced:
+With everyone painfully aware of what that insidious thing called inflation can do to whittle away at your allowance, educational grants, G.I.
+Bill, or whatever, I would like to bring to the attention of all a certain, inscrumings, gasoline dealer. unscrupulous, gasoline dealer who I wouldn't hesitate to characterize as an outright rook.

+I speak of one Farouk Abed-rabbo, proprietor of the Shell station at the foot of Pompton.
+The incident in question too place on Monday Sept.
+30. I had no classes and gave my car to a friend to come to school, This good friend happens to be female which makes her fair game for mechanics looking to make a quick buck.
+The clutch cable snapped as she was leaving Gate 1 which is where she left the car.
+Walking to the foot of Pompton Road she comes to Abedrabbo's gas station, which lo and behold, has a sign proclaiming they are Volkswagen specialists.
+After existing the situation, the car is towed the 400 yards or so into the station, where it was left until the next afternoon.
+Tuesday afternoon Oct.1, I went to pick up my car.
+From my experience with VW clutch cables I anticipated a bill of \$25 or even \$30 if it was an expensive place.
+My reaction to the bill, totalling \$52,50, was one of utter disbelief.
+When I questioned him about it he explained to me, in his best broken English, that the standard fee for moving the towtruck is \$25.
+I've heard of standard fees but they shouldn't exceed \$10 for the distance it was, dare I say, towed I realized my Immdiately dilemma.
+I could pay the bill as it was or go through bureaucratic channels and wait for Lord knows how long to get a reduced: being without (Continued on page 9)